nclient/NClient/README.md

     [DeleteMethod, ToVersion("2.0")] void Delete(int id);  // Available in version 2.0
 }
 ```
-You can add `UseVersionAttribute` to set the API version for a client:
+For the client, there is the `UseVersionAttribute`.
+You can add it to set the API version for a client:
 ```C#
 [UseVersion("1.0"), Path("api/v{version:apiVersion}")]
 public interface IMyClient